 Dubai Police adds two Alfa Romeo speed demon models to its fleet

-Dubai Police adds two Alfa Romeo speed demon models to its fleet2 min read .
-Updated: 20 Oct 2021, 04:21 PM IST
+Dubai Police adds two Alfa Romeo speed demon models to its fleet

 Alfa Romeo Giulia Quadrifoglio is considered the fastest mass-produced five-seater vehicle in the world whereas Stelvio Quadrifoglio is currently the world record holder for the fastest SUV lap to cover the Nurburgring circuit.